-If you suspect your child has a broken bone, it’s important to get them care quickly so that their bones can heal properly.
+If you suspect your child has a broken bone, it’s important to get care quickly so that her bones can heal properly.

-You should consider taking your child to the emergency room if any of the following are true:
+You should consider taking your child to the emergency department if any of the following are true:

-- The skin is not intact (i.e., the bone has pierced through the skin)
+- The skin is not intact (e.g., the bone has pierced through the skin).

-- Your child feels numbness or tingling in the broken/injured area
+- Your child feels numbness or tingling in the broken or injured area.

-2. If your child is diagnosed with a broken bone, follow your doctor's orders.
+2. If your child is diagnosed with a broken bone, follow doctor’s orders.

 - It’s important to seek early treatment for all fractures, as children’s bones heal quickly and may not be in the correct place.

 - Visit a pediatric orthopedic specialist or pediatric hand specialist approximately five to seven days after the injury.
 Bring any X-rays you may have on a CD to your child's appointment.

 3. If you have questions, call our fracture care team at 404-255-1933.

 Our orthopedic doctors know how to treat fractures.